What Is Representative Bias?

 Representative bias occurs when we make judgments based on how people or situations match particular stereotypes.
 Learn more.

 Representative bias, also known as the representativeness heuristic, occurs when we make judgments or decisions based on how people or situations match a particular prototype or stereotype.
-We consider a current event or situation in light of how similar it is to a prior event or situation, relying on mental shortcuts and judgments.
+For instance, we might consider a current event or situation in light of how similar it is to a prior event or situation, relying on mental shortcuts and judgments.

 What is an example of representative bias?